finotilucas/requesthub/README.md

   Cookies, custom authentication headers (`X-API-Key`, etc.) and request bodies are persisted as written; only `Authorization` is filtered.
 - `CURLOPT_SSL_VERIFYPEER` and `CURLOPT_SSL_VERIFYHOST` are enabled by
-  default and are not exposed as a UI toggle.
+  default and are not exposed as a UI toggle yet.

 History encryption via the system keyring (`libsecret`) and configurable redaction rules are tracked in the roadmap.